anywhichway/lazui/docs/lazui.md

 </div>

 If the source element is a `template` you can include `head` and `body` sections.
 Any `meta http-equiv` content in the `head` section will be treated as a header and included in the router response.
-We mislead you before; although it did not make a difference in the rendering, below is the actual template used for the [Single Page Components](#single-page-components) example above.

 ```html
 <template id="element" data-lz:url="https://lazui.org/path/to/element.html">